yuri-pelo/moodle-qtype_stack/doc/en/Developer/Development_track.md

 TODO:

 * Add in the autocomplete input type.
-* Add in the resizable matrix input type.
+* Add in the resizable matrix input type (varmatrix).

 ## Maxima side PRTs.